Retirement Savings by Age: How Much You Should Have in 2026

 FAQ

 Q: I'm 25 and just started my first job.
 What's the right savings rate?
-For someone at the start of their career: contribute at least the employer match percentage (typically 3-6%) from day one, and aim to hit 15% (including the match) within 5 years.
-Time is the most valuable input you have β€” every year of compounding before 35 is worth roughly two years of compounding after 50.
+A: For someone at the start of their career: contribute at least the employer match percentage (typically 3-6%) from day one, and aim to hit 15% (including the match) within 5 years.
+Time is the most valuable input you have β every year of compounding before 35 is worth roughly two years of compounding after 50.

 Q: Should I prioritize Roth or Traditional 401(k)?
-Roughly: if your current marginal tax rate is higher than your projected retirement marginal rate, Traditional wins (defer tax now, pay later at lower rate).
+A: Roughly: if your current marginal tax rate is higher than your projected retirement marginal rate, Traditional wins (defer tax now, pay later at lower rate).
 If lower, Roth wins.
 Most early-career savers benefit from Roth (low current bracket, expecting higher future income); most mid-to-late-career high earners benefit from Traditional.
 Many savers split contributions to hedge.

 Q: Does Social Security count toward my retirement number?
-Yes β€” Social Security typically replaces 30-40% of pre-retirement income for middle earners.
-So if your target retirement spending is $60K/year, Social Security might provide $20-25K, meaning your savings only needs to cover $35-40K/year.
-That's a $875K-1M nest egg target rather than $1.5M.
+A: Yes β Social Security typically replaces 30-40% of pre-retirement income for middle earners, though the SSA's 2024 OASDI Trustees Report projects the trust fund reserves on a path to depletion in the mid-2030s without legislative action, which could trigger a benefit reduction of roughly 17β23% if Congress fails to act.
+For a household targeting $60K/year in retirement, Social Security might provide $20-25K, meaning your savings only needs to cover $35-40K/year.
+That's an $875Kβ$1M nest egg target rather than $1.5M.
 Use the retirement calculator to model your specific Social Security expectations.

 Q: I'm 50 with $50,000 saved.
 Is it too late?
-No, but the playbook narrows.
-Maximize tax-advantaged contributions (with catch-up provisions), plan to work until 70, target a leaner retirement spending, and consider house downsizing as part of the plan.
-With aggressive contributions ($30K+/year) and 17 years of compounding to 67, $50K can grow to $700K-900K β€” adequate for a $30-35K/year supplemented retirement.
+A: No, but the playbook narrows.
+Maximize tax-advantaged contributions (with catch-up provisions, including the SECURE 2.0 enhanced $11,250 catch-up at ages 60β63), plan to work until 70, target a leaner retirement spending, and consider house downsizing as part of the plan.
+With aggressive contributions ($30K+/year) and 17 years of compounding to 67, $50K can grow to $700K-900K β adequate for a $30-35K/year supplemented retirement.

 Q: How does the FIRE (Financial Independence, Retire Early) movement change these numbers?
-FIRE targets a 25Γ— spending nest egg before age 50, which requires either a very high savings rate (50%+ of income) or very low spending.
-The math doesn't change β€” the inputs do.
-For early retirees, the safe withdrawal rate drops to 3-3.5% (not 4%) due to the longer horizon, which raises the multiplier to 28-33Γ—.
+A: FIRE targets a 25Γ spending nest egg before age 50, which requires either a very high savings rate (50%+ of income) or very low spending.
+The math doesn't change β the inputs do.
+For early retirees, the safe withdrawal rate drops to 3-3.5% (not 4%) due to the longer horizon, which raises the multiplier to 28-33Γ.

 The Short Version

-Use the by-age benchmarks (1Γ— salary at 30, 3Γ— at 40, 6Γ— at 50, 10Γ— at 67) as a directional check, then refine with the 25Γ— annual spending rule for your actual target.
-The single biggest variable is your savings rate β€” every percentage point you can sustain over 30 years compounds to a meaningful difference at retirement.
+Use the by-age benchmarks (1Γ salary at 30, 3Γ at 40, 6Γ at 50, 10Γ at 67) as a directional check, then refine with the 25Γ annual spending rule for your actual target.
+The single biggest variable is your savings rate β every percentage point you can sustain over 30 years compounds to a meaningful difference at retirement.
 Plug your numbers into our retirement calculator for a personalized projection, our 401(k) calculator for contribution scenarios, and our compound interest calculator for stress-testing different return assumptions.
 The earlier you start, the less you need to save monthly to hit any given target.